John Albert Johnson

 John Albert Johnson (July 28, 1861 – September 21, 1909) was an American politician.
 He served in the Minnesota State Senate from January 1897 to January 1901.
-He was the 16th governor of Minnesota from January 4, 1905, until his death on September 21, 1909.
-He was a Democrat.
+He was the 16th governor of Minnesota from January 4, 1905, until his death on September 21, 1909 as a member of the Democratic Party.

 Johnson was the first Minnesota governor born in Minnesota.
-He was only the second non-Republican governor in the previous 50 years and the third since statehood.
+He was only the second non-Republican governor in 45 years and the third since statehood.
 He was also first to serve a full term in the present state capitol, and the first to die in office.
 Johnson sought the 1908 Democratic presidential nomination but lost to William Jennings Bryan.

 Biography

 John Albert Johnson was born on a farm near St. Peter, Minnesota, on July 28, 1861, the eldest child of Gustaf and Caroline Johnson.
 After Gustaf abandoned his family, John left school at 13 to support his mother and siblings.
 During this time, he worked at a local drugstore.
 After that, he had a seven-year-long stint in the Minnesota National guard, where he reached the rank of captain.
 Local Democrats, impressed with the enterprising young store clerk, asked him to join their party and edit the strongly Democratic St. Peter Herald.
 Before he could take the position, he became seriously ill with typhoid fever, but he recovered.
 His journalistic success attracted statewide attention and fostered political aspirations.

 Johnson married Elinor M. Preston on June 1, 1894, at the Union Presbyterian Church in St. Peter.

 Johnson failed in early campaigns for state office from his heavily Republican home county but was elected to the state senate in 1898, indicating his growing bipartisan appeal.